seninp/saxpy/README.md

-2.0 Time series to SAX conversion
+2.0 Simple time series to SAX conversion
 ------------
 To convert a time series of an arbitrary length to SAX we need to define the alphabet cuts.
 Saxpy retrieves cuts for a normal alphabet (we use size 3 here) via `cuts_for_asize` function: